 Here's more from Google on the subject of mobile-first indexing

-So in short, whilst the new indexing system will be mobile first it should not take anything away from the desktop search but of course you can improve your online presence by making sure your website is also mobile ready (with great mobile content).
+So in short, whilst the new indexing system will be mobile first it should not take anything away from the desktop search but of course, you can improve your online presence by making sure your website is also mobile ready (with great mobile content).
 If your website is already responsive then you are good to go and thankfully most of our clients are set, we have been building responsive websites since 2014 Learn more about our mobile design services here.

 So, when can we expect to see things kicking in?

-Google has not specifically given a date, only that they may start experimenting soon with different 'sets' of website (by industry, for example), but I'd be surprised if we haven't started seeing the changes by early to mid 2018.
+Google has not specifically given a date, only that they may start experimenting soon with different 'sets' of website (by industry, for example), but I'd be surprised if we haven't started seeing the changes by early to mid-2018.

 Is your website mobile ready, does it show the best content for mobile-first search results?
 Contact us today for a free consultation - we can review your current website and give you an honest, unbiased review 786.
-379. 4041, email us or use our contact us form here.
+379. 4041, email us or use our contact us from here.